What is Tinnitus?

 What causes tinnitus?

-- Noise induced hearing loss/loud noise exposure
+- Noise-induced hearing changes/loud noise exposure

 - Impacted earwax in the ear canal